-- a.
+a.
 All searches, other than random, administrative, and emergency searches described in this section must be based on reasonable cause and should take place in the presence of the student and a third person, unless the student's presence cannot be obtained within a reasonable amount of time under the circumstances or if there is a threat to life or property.
 The search will be conducted in a respectful, organized manner that shows respect for the student and his or her possessions.
 At the discretion of the principal or designee, the police or other law enforcement authority may be called to conduct the search or seizure.
-In that case, any searches or seizures will be at the direction of the law enforcement officer, and the procedures in this section do not apply. - b.
+In that case, any searches or seizures will be at the direction of the law enforcement officer, and the procedures in this section do not apply.
+In addition, the District may conduct random screenings using mobile metal detection equipment at middle schools.
+These screenings may occur at any time and are not predicated on

+- individualized suspicion.
+The purpose of such screenings is to enhance school safety and deter the presence of weapons or other prohibited items. - b.
 Lockers and desks Random Searches: The school administration retains control over lockers and desk space assigned to students.
 The District retains the right to conduct random searches of student lockers or desk space and their contents at any time.
 All lockers and/or desks may be searched, or a smaller number chosen by random selection may be searched.
 Notices of the right of the District to conduct this type of search are posted in prominent locations in each school.
 In addition, students will be notified at least once each semester that such searches will be conducted at the discretion of the school principal.
 The District may or may not, at its discretion, give prior notice that a random search will take place.
 The purpose of such a search is to determine student compliance with school regulations and local, state, and federal laws.
 The search will not be more intrusive than reasonably necessary to meet the objectives of the search.
 The search will be conducted in a respectful, organized manner showing respect for the student and his or her possessions.